 The chart to the right shows this portfolio plotted relative to the MJ Canadian Marijuana Index.
 By rising to the right, this chart shows the portfolio has consistently outperformed the MJCMI, good markets and bad.
 The portfolio is benefitting from diversification as different holdings deliver at different times.
 The two largest holdings are Khiron Life Sciences (TSXV: KHRN) (OTCQX: KHRNF) (TSXV: KHRN-WT.V) (Frankfurt: A2JMZC) and Lexaria Bioscience (NASDAQ: LEXX) (NASDAQ: LEXXW).
-The two smallest positions are Speakeasy Cannabis Club (CSE: EASY) that is now in court seeking protection from creditors and IM Cannabis Corp.
-(CSE: IMCC)

-(NASDAQ: IMCC), Kiaro Holdings Corp.
+The two smallest positions are Speakeasy Cannabis Club (CSE: EASY) that is now in court seeking protection from creditors.
+The most recent addition to the portfolio is Organigram Holdings (NASDAQ: OGI) (TSX: OGI).
+Kiaro Holdings Corp.
 (TSXV: KO) has undergone a major overhaul of ownership and senior management.
 Jushi Holdings Inc. (CSE: JUSH) (OTCQX JUSHF) remains on path toward their revenue and income guidance numbers and 1933 Industries (CSE: TGIF) (OTCQB: TGIFF) is, in my view, a turned around company.
 Cash is around 30%.